JustToTryModels/hfsmollm2/README.md

 ## 🌟 Overview

-The **Event Ticketing Chatbot** is a highly specialized AI assistant fine-tuned on the **SmolLM2-1.7B-Instruct** architecture.
-Utilizing Parameter-Efficient Fine-Tuning (PEFT) with **LoRA**, the model was trained to handle complex customer support queries related to event ticketing, cancellations, refunds, and upgrades.
+The **Advanced Event Ticketing Customer Support Chatbot using SmolLM2-1.7B-Instruct** is a fine-tuned conversational AI system built specifically for **event ticketing customer support**.
+It is trained to provide helpful, professional, and domain-relevant responses for ticket-related queries such as cancellation, refunds, upgrades, ticket transfers, payment issues, and related support requests.

+This project uses **HuggingFaceTB/SmolLM2-1.7B-Instruct** as the base model and applies **LoRA-based PEFT fine-tuning** for efficient adaptation.
+In addition to in-domain support, the model is also trained on **out-of-domain samples** so it can politely decline unrelated questions.

 ### 🎯 What Makes This Special?

-Instead of relying on a multi-model pipeline, this system leverages the strong reasoning capabilities of the 1.7B parameter SmolLM2 model combined with a robust **System Prompt** to natively handle Out-of-Domain (OOD) rejection.
-Furthermore, it features a custom **Live Text Streamer** that intercepts and replaces dynamic placeholders (like `{{WEBSITE_URL}}` or `{{EVENT}}`) in real-time as the text is generated.
+This chatbot focuses on three practical goals:

+- **Accurate ticketing support responses** for customer service use cases
+- **Polite refusal of unrelated queries** through OOD training samples
+- **Placeholder-aware response generation** for clean and reusable support templates

+Unlike a multi-model pipeline, this project keeps the architecture more streamlined by relying on a strong instruction-tuned LLM and domain-specific supervised fine-tuning.

 ---